Inxton/Inxton.Package.Vortex.Core/Inxton.Vortex.Connector/Conceptual/PrimitiveTwins.md

 ### AttributeToolTip

 AttributeToolTip allows you to describe the variable or an object.
 These can be then used to give short hints for the user in the application.
-This attribute is can be localized.
+This attribute can be localized.

 ~~~
 {attribute addProperty ToolTip "Value indicates the length of product."}